 No win, no fee

-Firstly, the airline must offer you an alternative flight to your destination, or a refund, if that's what you'd prefer.
+EU regulation, EC 261, as well as UK 261, empowers passengers when there are Mallorca Airport cancellations.
+By law, your airline must offer you an alternative flight to your destination — or a refund, if that's what you'd prefer.

 No win, no fee